hortinstein/mankocoin/naivecoin/README.md

 # Naivecoin

-The repository for the naivecoin tutorial: https://lhartikk.github.io/
+The repository for the mankocoin tutorial: https://lhartikk.github.io/

 ```
 npm install